nicechamp/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0x06.
-C - More pointers, arrays and strings for Alx programming
+C - More pointers, arrays and strings for Alx programming.